gnu-octave/pkg-octave-doc/README.md

 ## TODO

-1. Write a C++ implementation for parsing texinfo to html to relax the dependency on the rather outdated `texi2html` software.
-3. Rewrite `build_DEMOS` function so that DEMO documentation includes the console output and generated figures just after the line of code that produces the output instead of accumulating all the output and figures after the DEMO code block.
+1. Rewrite `build_DEMOS` function so that DEMO documentation includes the console output and generated figures just after the line of code that produces the output instead of accumulating all the output and figures after the DEMO code block.
 This should help larger DEMO blocks